How to Fix Things

 Some issues only arise once in a while, but can cause technicians of all types to lose sleep trying to figure out why:

-• On occasion, a connection between two elements can be defective while the elements themselves are known-good.
+- Occasionally, a connection between two elements can be defective while the elements themselves are known-good.

-• Another hidden risk in diagnosing problems is when the chain has two or more points of failure.
+- Another hidden risk in diagnosing problems is when the chain has two or more points of failure.

-• Rolling out an update can break things.
+- Rolling out an update can break things.
 Anytime something updates, it’s no longer known-good until every case has been implemented, so always keep backup versions ready to roll things back.

 Unusual issues are more likely to happen if the object itself had inherent design or engineering flaws, it was poorly maintained, or previous people who “fixed” it didn’t do it correctly.
-When unsure, expect something was neglected and more problems are simply waiting to happen.
+When unsure, expect something was neglected and more issues are simply waiting to happen.

 Repairing